Author Topic: 1:32nd scale Sopwith 'Comic' conversion (Read 11646 times)

 An education and a fantastic finish, bravo Mike!
 She looks great!
 I'm excited to see the final images.

-Online Mike Norris
+Offline Mike Norris (UK)

 • Hero Member